michaelsnook/michaelsnook.com/README.md

   now it can result in loss of data if you log out in one tab and try to save a post in another.
 There's no pre-flight check and the JS errors in a way that will lose your progress.
-- On mobiles, the post page's "About the author" section just shows up at the top of the page, large, centered, feeling kind of out of place and inconsistent with the rest of the layout of the site.